Hemanth42d/nexus-download-on-server/readme.md

-# Download and run nexus on a server and Push docker images to nexus and fetch docker images from nexus
+# Download and run nexus on a server and Push docker images to nexus and fetch docker images from nexus (Run nexus as a container on server)

 In this repo i combined the steps to download and run nexus on a server ( of ubuntu os) and aslo how to push docker image to nexus and fecth docker images from nexus